Team SUCCESS BUILT ON A FOUNDATION OF DRIVEN LEADERS

 Throughout her 30-plus-year career, Wendy has held advisory and leadership roles in the energy and industrial construction markets.
 Before joining MYR Group, she led business development for Mortenson’s Wind Energy Group by building on her diverse experience gained in previous roles at Koch Industries and GE Capital, and founding her own consulting practice.
 Wendy holds a Bachelor of Science in mechanical engineering from Michigan Technological University.

-Josh joined MYR Group in 2019 as manager of business development, responsible for guiding and assisting subsidiaries to develop profitable market strategies in electrical utility construction throughout the Eastern U.S. Before coming to MYR Group, he spent six years at Burns & McDonnell as an electrical engineer where he led and managed substation and transmission design and engineering projects throughout the country.
+Josh joined MYR Group in 2019 as manager of business development before becoming director of business development in 2022.
+Josh is responsible for guiding and assisting subsidiaries to develop profitable market strategies in electrical utility construction throughout the Eastern U.S. Before coming to MYR Group, he spent six years at Burns & McDonnell as an electrical engineer where he led and managed substation and transmission design and engineering projects throughout the country.

 Josh holds a Bachelor of Science in electrical and computer engineering from the University of Missouri, Kansas City.
 He has engineering in training (EIT) certification from the National Council of Examiners for Engineering and Surveying (NCEES) in preparation for becoming a registered professional engineer.
 He is also an active member of WIRES, a non-profit industry organization that advocates planning and investing in North America’s high-voltage transmission infrastructure, supporting clean energy integration.